Karcanimal/Karcanimal.github.io/index.md

 ## Welcome

-This ePortfolio integrates the knowledge and skills I gained and developed throughout the years of studying a Computer Science program at Southern New Hampshire University (SNHU).
-It represent my growth in the program and gained honor rolls from high-quality outcomes.
-The ePortfolio was designed and developed with a professional-quality written and a visual communication demonstrative of my capacities and abilities in a coherent, technically sound, and appropriately adapted to an specific technical audience and context.
+This ePortfolio is a highlight of all the skills that I have gained over the past 4 years.
+When I started the Computer Science program at SNHU I knew nothing about programming.

 ### <u>Table of Content</u>